sklav/lxc-pywizard/README.md

 	- make example usages in Readme more clear especially related to the features present and fix formating of readme
 	- possibility to use ssh key to connect to container
 	- add some serious error checking to lxc-pywizard
-	- add option to configure static ip from command line on creation
+	- add option to configure static ip or DHCP from command line during creation

 Example Usage
 =============